-“As temperatures peak this week and in the midst of the first ever amber weather warning from the Met Office for extreme heat, we want workers to know that employers are expected to take reasonable steps to deal with uncomfortably high temperatures.
+“As temperatures are set to hit the mid-30s this week and the Met Office is warning that Friday could be one of the hottest June days on record, we want workers to know that employers are expected to take reasonable steps to deal with uncomfortably high temperatures.

 “Outdoor workers need sun and heat protection, some sort of shade if possible, suitable clothing, sunscreen of factor 30 or above, water to prevent dehydration and frequent breaks.
 Indoor workers need cool drinks, more frequent breaks, relaxed dress code, along with opportunities to remove and replace face coverings.

 “Usdaw wants to see a legal maximum working temperature introduced of 30°C – or 27°C for those doing strenuous work – with employers obliged to adopt cooling measures when the workplace temperature hits 24°C.

 “Experts say the comfort zone is normally in the region of 16°C to 24°C. As the temperature rises above this zone, heat exhaustion starts.
 People start to suffer loss of concentration, there are increases in accidents and loss of productivity.
 Symptoms include irritability, dizziness, headaches, nausea and fainting.

 “For better health and safety in your workplace, make sure you're in a union and talk to your rep. Usdaw produces a helpful advice leaflet on this issue - Keep Your Cool Tackling Heat Stress at Work.”

 Usdaw (Union of Shop, Distributive and Allied Workers)

 is the UK's fifth biggest trade union with around 360,000 members.
 Most Usdaw members work in the retail sector, but the union also has many members in transport, distribution, food manufacturing, chemical industry and other trades.